michalusio/TC-si/README.md

 ## Contributing

-If you want to contribute to the language extension, feel free to make bugs, feature requests and PRs!
+If you want to contribute to the language extension, feel free to make bug reports, feature requests and PRs!

 **Enjoy!**